cooperaj/wow-armory-character/readme.txt

 = Known Issues =

-* Professions do not show
+* When showing characters with Chinese or Korean locales the wowhead tooltips will show in english.
+I'm actively seeking a solution

 == Installation ==